EleoXDA/portfolio_simple/README.md

     PORTFOLIO Website
 </h1>

 Welcome to my portfolio website project!
-This website showcases my work, skills, and experiences as a [your profession].
+This website showcases my work, skills, and experiences as a Web Developer.
 Feel free to explore and get in touch with me.

 ## Table of Contents
 - [About](#about)